 - Our graduates teach all over the world, including in the United States, Japan, United Arab Emirates, Belgium, Egypt, and other countries.

-- The MSEd in TESOL and the post-master's CAS in ESL can lead to Maine's ESL endorsement (660) for certified educators in only 30 credit hours (close consultation with faculty advisor recommended).
+- The MSEd in TESOL and the post-master's CAS in ESL can lead to Maine's ESL endorsement (660) for certified educators in only 30 credit hours (close consultation with your faculty advisor is recommended).
 Graduates consistently exceed the required passing scores on Praxis Subject Assessment.

 This program enables students to meet Maine state requirements for endorsement as an ESL teacher, K-12.
 State endorsement in ESL requires prior teacher certification and a passing score on the Praxis Subject Assessment exam (5361) for Teachers of English to Speakers of Other Languages.